ekstromm/glsl-skin-shader/README.md

 # GLSL Skin Shader

 ## Description
-A program for rendering skin in real time, using OpenGL and GLSL.
+A GLSL shader for rendering realistic skin in real time, viewed with a C++ OpenGL program that displays a model with the applied shader.
 This program started as a final project for my Shaders class.

 ## Screenshots
 <div align="center">